Hajime4th/Calendar/README.md

 ## Installation

-**Download the DMG file from [here](https://github.com/Hajime4th/Calendar/releases), Double click on the DMG file and drag the calendar app to your applications folder.
-Enjoy**
+**Download the DMG file from [here](https://github.com/Hajime4th/Calendar/releases), Double click on the DMG file and drag the calendar app to your applications folder.**

 ## Contribute or Build it yourself